dvln/nitro/README.md

 It is useful for comparing A/B against different drafts of functions or different functions.

+Note: this is a fork of spf13's github.com/spf13/nitro package for vendoring

 ## Implementing Nitro

 Using Nitro is simple.
 First use go get to install the latest version